 Possible Variations

-- If you don’t have sour cream, you can use an equal amount of unflavored Greek yogurt or even mayonnaise with a teaspoon of white wine vinegar.
+- If you don’t have sour cream, use an equal amount of unflavored Greek yogurt or even mayonnaise with a teaspoon of white wine vinegar.

 - Try adding a tablespoon of Dijon mustard in place of the dill.